CHAPTER B:

 Localizing the Response

-Localization is a process of accountability, planning, resourcing and partnership strengthening that aims to ensure humanitarian action is led and implemented as locally as possible, and only supported by complementary international actors where necessary.
-The focus of the RC and other humanitarian stakeholders should primarily be on supporting national systems to ensure assistance reaches those populations most in need, working wherever possible with local partners including communities themselves, civil society, NGOs, Red Cross/Red Crescent National Societies and other domestic organizations.
-In countries that have an effective disaster management authority and established preparedness and response systems, this support function may be limited to specific technical or sectoral engagement.
+Localizing humanitarian response is a process of accountability, planning, resourcing and partnership strengthening that aims to ensure humanitarian action is led and implemented as locally as possible (by local actors, including volunteer organizations and CSOs), and is supported by complementary international actors only where necessary.
+The focus of the HC and other humanitarian stakeholders should primarily be on supporting local and national systems to ensure that assistance reaches those populations most in need, working wherever possible with local partners, including communities themselves, civil society, NGOs, Red Cross/Red Crescent National Societies and other domestic organizations.
+In countries that have an effective disaster management authority and established preparedness-and-response systems, this support function may be limited to specific technical or sectoral engagement.

-The humanitarian community often views localization in terms of how the international humanitarian response can capitalize on the added value national and local organizations can bring in increasing the reach and effectiveness of humanitarian action.
-This includes support in establishing access and presence in insecure environments; providing contextual awareness and analysis of complex situations; and understanding the needs of affected people and how best to meet them.
+The humanitarian community often views localization in terms of how the international humanitarian response can capitalize on the added value of national and local organizations in increasing the reach and effectiveness of humanitarian action.
+This includes support in establishing access and presence in insecure environments; providing contextual awareness and analysis of complex situations; and understanding affected people’s needs and how best to meet them.

-In recent years, since the 2016 World Humanitarian Summit and the Grand Bargain, there has been a strong focus on the localization of funding, particularly commitments by donors, including UN agencies and INGOs, to channel funding as directly as possible to local and national actors, both governmental and non-governmental.
-Challenges around upholding these commitments and ensuring more direct funding flows to national and local actors continue to be discussed at global and national levels.
+Since the 2016 World Humanitarian Summit and the Grand Bargain, there has been a strong focus on localizing funding, particularly commitments by donors, including UN agencies and INGOs, to channel funding as directly as possible to local and national actors, both governmental and non-governmental.
+Challenges around upholding these commitments and ensuring that more direct funding flows to national and local actors continue to be discussed at global and national levels.

-Localization should also be about strengthening international investment in local organizations and establishing more equal, principled partnerships65 between international and local actors based on mutual respect.
-Continued advocacy and support for localization from the RC is important for ensuring progress on localization and maintaining strong relationships with and between national and international humanitarian stakeholders.
+Localizing humanitarian action should also be about strengthening international investment in local organizations, and establishing more equal, principled partnerships72 between international and local actors based on mutual respect.
+The HC’s continued advocacy and support for this is important for ensuring progress on localization, and for maintaining strong relationships with and between national and international humanitarian stakeholders.

-RCs are encouraged to genuinely include national and local NGOs and Red Cross/Red Crescent National Societies in key coordination mechanisms, including the HCT.
+HCs are encouraged to genuinely include national and local NGOs and Red Cross/Red Crescent National Societies in key coordination mechanisms, including the HCT.
 Engaging a diverse range of NGOs in strategic discussions can help ensure that the subtleties of the context and national considerations are taken into account by the leadership of humanitarian operations.
-This approach to localization is embedded in the IASC HCT Terms of Reference.
-National membership of the HCT should be complementary to international membership, with transparent criteria based on operational relevance and demonstrated evidence of delivering principled humanitarian assistance in operational contexts.
-Representation should be selected by local and national NGOs themselves through existing networks or collective processes, with support from OCHA or the RC office if required.
+This approach is embedded in the IASC standard HCT Terms of Reference.
+Membership of the HCT should be complementary to international membership, with transparent criteria based on operational relevance and demonstrated evidence of delivering principled humanitarian assistance in operational contexts.
+Representation should be selected by local and national NGOs themselves through existing networks or collective processes, with support from OCHA or the HC office if required.

-The RC and HCT are also expected to encourage national NGOs to actively participate in the cluster system, as well as ensure cluster coordinators meaningfully include national NGOs in cluster meetings, planning sessions and humanitarian operations.
-Similarly, cluster lead agencies should be encouraged to support and mentor national NGO actors to take on co-coordinator roles alongside international cluster coordinators.
+The HC and HCT are also expected to encourage national NGOs to actively participate in the cluster system, and to ensure cluster coordinators meaningfully include national NGOs in cluster meetings, planning sessions and humanitarian operations.
+Similarly, CLAs should be encouraged to support and mentor national NGO actors to take on co-coordinator roles alongside international cluster coordinators.

-Ensuring local representation at the operational level (clusters) and strategic level (HCT) is a minimum requirement for localizing humanitarian operations.
-Active participation and deeper engagement can be encouraged by holding HCT and cluster meetings in the local language (or using interpretation services) and translating all key documents.
+Ensuring local representation at the operational level (clusters) and the strategic level (HCT) is a minimum requirement for localizing humanitarian operations.
+Active participation and deeper engagement can be encouraged by holding HCT and cluster meetings in the local language (or using interpretation services) and translating all key documents, but also ensuring that meetings are organized at times and in locations that are easily accessible by local and national actors who may face additional impediments.

 Developing Durable Solutions for Refugees and Internally Displaced Persons